funilrys/funombi/docs/files/Core/Router.php.txt

 namespace Core;

 /**
- * The router is in charge of redirect all request to Controller *
+ * Main logic behind redirection of all request to Controller.
+ *
  * @author Nissar Chababy <contact at funilrys dot com>
  */